 They have saved me so much money and I wouldn’t want to travel without them!

-In addition, TransferWise is also my go-to tool to transfer money from one currency to another because it is the cheapest and most reliable option.
+In addition, Wise, formerly TransferWise, is also my go-to tool to transfer money from one currency to another because it is the cheapest and most reliable option.
 This comes particularly handy when your clients or customers are using different currencies and you have to exchange them all the time. #digitalnomadproblems

 SafetyWing is a bit of a new kid on the insurance block.
-Although they have not been around for as long as many others, their monthly rates are super cheap, starting from only 39 USD.
+Although they have not been around for as long as many others, their monthly rates are super cheap, starting from only $42.